williballenthin/process-forest/readme.md

 may be enabled and captured in the Security event log.
-When a new process is spawned, the event logs capture event 4688 that includes the process path, username information, PID and parent PID, etc. The 4689 event signals a process has exited.
+When a new process is spawned, the event logs capture event 4688 that includes the process path, username information, PID and parent PID, etc. Events with EID 4689 signal that a process has exited.
 By walking these events in order, keeping track of PID "liveness", and watching PID/PPID links, this tool reconstructs the relationships among all processes captured